Toyota Sequoia years to avoid — most common problems

 To adequately repair this issue, drivers had to replace the offending o-rings and gaskets.
 The price for this replacement is approximately $2,500.

-Oxygen sensor failure
+5. Oxygen sensor failure

 2001 to 2004 Toyota Sequoias are most prone to oxygen sensor failure.
 Drivers complain that the problem reoccurs several times in a few years, which is very inconvenient.
 The main symptoms of bad oxygen sensors include engine misfires, poor fuel efficiency, and rough idling.

-Which Toyota Sequoia years to avoid?
+Worst Toyota Sequoia years to avoid

-First-generation Sequoia (2001-2007 model years)
+First-generation Sequoia (2001-2004 model years)

 The first generation of Toyota Sequoias is far from the Sequoia we know today.
 They were unreliable with many problems, including brake, body/paint, steering, suspension, and engine issues.
-Sequoias of this first generation were known for engine failure and death as early as 100,000 miles.
+Sequoias of this first generation were known for engine failure as early as 100,000 miles.

 One of the worst problems a driver reported while driving one of the first generations of Sequoia was a transmission failure, an erratic VSC traction control system, and a cracked manifold happening all at once.
 All these were severe issues that cost a lot to repair.